samhollingsworth/samhollingsworth.github.io/index.md

 ***

+👨‍💻 Senior Software Engineer at [Uber](https://www.uber.com) with 6 years of experience leading feature development across iOS and
-👨‍💻 I’m currently working at [Uber](https://www.uber.com) on the Membership features for the [Rider](https://apps.apple.com/us/app/uber-request-a-ride/id368677368) and [Eats](https://apps.apple.com/us/app/uber-eats-food-delivery/id1058959277) apps
+Android platforms serving millions of daily users.
+I’m currently working on the Autonomous Mobility and Delivery features for the [Rider](https://apps.apple.com/us/app/uber-request-a-ride/id368677368) and [Eats](https://apps.apple.com/us/app/uber-eats-food-delivery/id1058959277) apps

 # Skills

 ***

-**Proficient**
-Swift, RxSwift, iOS, Xcode, Git, GraphQL, VIPER

-**Comfortable**
-SwiftUI, JavaScript, PHP, C/C++, Unix

-**Some Exposure**
-SQL, HTML, CSS
+**Languages**
+Swift, Thrift, GraphQL

+**Frameworks & Libraries**
+RxSwift, UIKit, SwiftUI, SnapKit, XCTest

+**Tools & Technologies**
+Git, RIB, VIPER, MVVM, SOLID, REST API, SDUI

 # Experience

 ***

-**Wayfair, iOS Software Engineer II** July 2020 – Present
-- Acts as iOS representative for mobile messaging platform team, responds to requests from other teams to change code and prioritizes work with team goals
-- Monitors and investigates errors when alerts are triggered.
-Ensures necessary fixes are completed by next weekly release
-- Presents work of team at monthly Service Engineering App All Hands meeting and presents at App Lunch & Learn to share knowledge
-- Picks up JavaScript and PHP tickets to help out Full Stack team to fix issues in the backend that are affecting app and UI issues for WebView
+## Uber, San Francisco, CA
+**Senior Software Engineer, JAN 2025 - Present**
+- Led mobile feature development to operate autonomous vehicles (AVs) for mobility and delivery in cities worldwide, collaborating with multiple autonomous partners (Waymo, WeRide, Serve, Cartken, AvRide)
+- Interfaced with partners to test functionality both onsite and remotely, troubleshooting any issues between the platforms to ensure a smooth launch with significant media attention
+- Reduced trip cancellations by enabling riders to change pickup location while AV is enroute, working closely with Waymo to ensure the new locations are compatible with their vehicles
+- Increased successful deliveries by educating eaters on what to expect from an autonomous vehicle, implementing both iOS and Android to solve resourcing constraint and deliver feature on time
+- Mitigated and resolved incident that degraded the walking navigation for riders on autonomous trips, presented deep dive into root cause, and action items to prevent future occurrences
+- Identified engineering solution to meet short launch timelines and accommodate last minute decisions between Uber and our partners by designing and building a framework for server-driven UI and actions

+**Software Engineer II, JUL 2022 - DEC 2024**
+- Transitioned to AV team at the request of Executive leadership to staff company’s top priority initiative Top code reviewer for team, checking for readability, modularity, and test coverage to ensure functionality would scale well and the changes were properly guarded in case of degradation
+- Quickly developed a solution to address contractual obligations, ensuring that eaters accepted the partner’s Terms of Service, unblocking the launch of the top delivery partner on our platform
+- Worked cross-functionally with Product Managers and Designers to ensure the engineering work satisfied all requirements.
+Proactively notified when a requirement could not be met, or would delay the launch
+- Active member of the on-call rotation for the team, monitoring feature health dashboards and investigating issues when alerts were triggered

+**Software Engineer I, JUN 2021 - JUN 2022**
+- Quickly onboarded to new codebase, within 3 months delivered a full iOS feature to handle deeplinks for Uber One Membership team, allowing for graceful degradation and prompting users to update their app
+- Wrote and facilitated feedback of multiple Engineering Request Documents (ERDs) to outline design for project with alternatives considered, presented ERDs at review meetings

+## Wayfair, Boston, MA
+Software Engineer I, JUN 2019 - MAY 2021
+- Developed mobile messaging experience using VIPER architecture and GraphQL, connecting shoppers with support agents
-- Runs bi-weekly retro meeting; collects input from teammates prior to the meeting, leads the conversation during the meeting, and reminds teammates of the action items the following weeks
+- Ran bi-weekly retro meeting; collected input from teammates prior to the meeting, led the conversation during the meeting, and reminded teammates of the action items the following weeks

-**Wayfair, iOS Software Engineer I** July 2019 – July 2020
-- Worked on mobile messaging platform to connect customers with customer service agents.
-Developed using VIPER architecture and GraphQL for web requests
-- Code reviewed teammate’s pull requests to ensure code adheres to company style guidelines and best practices

-**CareTrails, Full Stack Engineer Intern** May 2018 – June 2019
+## CareTrails, Full Stack Software Engineer Intern, MAY 2018 - JUN 2019
-- Built an iOS application in Swift that calculates statistics of Hospital Emergency Departments in order to improve efficiency and care
+- Built iOS app to calculate statistics of Hospital Emergency Departments to improve efficiency and quality of care with Node.js API and NoSQL database
-- Built a Node.js API and NoSQL database with patient information to supply data to iOS application
-- Learned how to code in Swift and build RESTful APIs

-**Self-Employed, Computer Science Tutor** May – August 2018
+## Self-Employed, Computer Science Tutor, MAY 2018 - AUG 2018
-- Taught Computer Science students about Object Oriented Programming, data structures, sorting algorithms, and time & space complexity
+- Taught about Object Oriented Programming, data structures, sorting algorithms, time & space complexity

-**Blachard Construction, Construction Worker** May – August 2015, 2016
-- Constructed a 3 story house with a team of 10, became an expert in painting indoor and outdoor surfaces

 # Projects